Kathleen Hanna on life as a 'Rebel Girl,' and the joy of expressing anger in public

 On a drunken night with Kurt Cobain when she graffitied a phrase that inspired the title of Nirvana's first big hit

-I took out a Sharpie marker, and I just wrote like, "Kurt Smells Like Teen Spirit" because me and Tobi [Vail] had been at a grocery store and seen this new deodorant [said] "Smells like teen spirit," and we were like, that's hilarious.
+I took out a Sharpie marker, and I just wrote like, "Kurt Smells Like Teen Spirit" because me and Tobi [Vail] had been at a grocery store and seen this new deodorant [that said] "Smells like teen spirit," and we were like, that's hilarious.
 What does teen spirit smell like? ...
 Sharpie marker and poster board?
 It smells like Mod Podge?
 What does it smell like?
 So we were just goofing on that.
-So was in my head.
-And when I was wasted, it just came out and I wrote like 10 other things on his wall, and he was a renter, so that was kind of a bad move on my part.
+So [it] was in my head.
+And when I was wasted, it just came out and I wrote, like, 10 other things on his wall — and he was a renter, so that was kind of a bad move on my part.
 Not very kind or thoughtful.
 And then he called me on the phone many, many months later and was like, "Can I use that in a song?"
 I didn't even know it was going to be the title for a song.
 And I was like, "Yeah, sure, that's great."

 Thea Chaloner and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the web.